 What happens when I reach my goal total / end date?

-Using the commitment dial, you can set a goal total (the amount you want to get to) or goal date (the date you want the goal to finish).
-This is useful when you want the goal to stop at a certain point, e.g. once you've read the last page in a book, or on the day all your exams are finished for a studying goal.
+Using the commitment dial, you can set a goal total (the amount you want to get to, e.g. number of pages in a book) or goal date (the date you want the goal to finish, e.g. the date of an exam).

-What about if I've reached my goal total?
+What happens when I reach my goal total?

 If you have your goal set up by goal rate and goal total, there's still an implied goal date as well.
 If you said you want to reach 100 in total at a rate of +10 per day, then your goal will go into the success state after 10 days -- even if you get to 100 after 5 days.
 Again, it won't require more data, it just won't go into the success state until the implied end date is reached.